brunopostle/ifcmerge/docs/whitepaper.rst

 This would allow synchronous access, preventing conflict through short-term and local-scope locking mechanisms.
 We are not proposing this as a solution as it introduces a single point of failure.
 A git based workflow is distributed and robust against network failure, gracefully falling-back to simple distribution methods such as email during network instability or server failure.

+IFC offers an alternative persistence method for *Rooted entities*: Objects, Properties and Relationships.
+These are given a Globally Unique Identifier (GUID) on creation and, in principle, this identifier will survive an import/export process, though implementation is inconsistent as some of these concepts have no direct equivalent in proprietary BIM models.
+Also most IFC entities don't have a GUID, they are *anonymous*, so any three-way merge tool would need to traverse the model graph to re-associate these non-rooted entities with their equivalents in the *base* version.
+This process would be slow and prone to error, relying on heuristics.
+We find that the SPF ID preservation behaviour of *Native IFC* applications is a superior and more robust means of tracking IFC entities.

 Illustration of IFC three-way merging
 -------------------------------------